You will learn

 kubectl get pvc -n cv7

-# Find out the name of the permanent volume request
+# Find out the name of the persistent volume request

 kubectl describe statefulsets/postgres -n cv7